PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Idea Bin
  - [ ] Map/reduce plugin support for custom indices?
  - [ ] Ability to add a blob in one swoop using File objects and `Message#[]=`, maybe?

+# Bundle Brainstorming

+Bundles export need to export two things:
+ * Messages
+ * Blobs

+Currently, we're only exporting messages.
+We need to export both, though.

+## Idea: Output a directory (Zip it Yourself)

+1. Create a `bundle_X/` directory.
+The name is arbitrary and can be defined by the user.
+2. In the root directory of `bundle_x/`, a single `messages.pgn` file contains all messages.
+  * All messages are expected to be sorted by depth
+  * Messages from multiple authors may be included in a single bundle, but the messages must apear in the correct order with regards to the `depth` field.
+3. Blobs are stored in a very specific hierarchy to maintain FAT compatibility:
+  * Blob multihashes are decoded from URL safe b64
+  * Option I:
+    * Blobs are re-encoded into base32 without padding (to support legacy filesystems)
+  * Option II (not safe for FAT16?):
+    * Blobs are encoded as Base16:
+    * `xxxxxxxxxxxxxxxx/blobs/sha256/HEZB3/IFXHL4Y3/H4MWGKZV/42VVMO4S.4VQ`
+    * `N` represents a single character in a blob's multihash

+# Why Base32?

+I want to support things like:

+ * Hosting bundles on file servers (SFTP, HTTP, etc..)
+ * Ingesting blobs on constraints devices (Eg: FAT16 filesystems, retro machines)

+To do that:

+ * Base 16 (hex) creates blob filenames that are too long for FAT16 and visually awkward.
+ * Base64 can't be hosted on a web server
+ * URLsafeBase64 can't be used on case insensitive file systems